 First of all, I apologize to any Michigan fans out there.
 I am not favoring Ohio State.
-It is a story I am familiar with.
-Please see story below.
+The following is an illustrative story I am familiar with.

 First, some facts